Matt Kenseth: 2013: First Season At JGR

 At the Southern 500 at Darlington, Kenseth passed teammate Kyle Busch with ten laps to go, securing his third victory of the season and his first-ever Sprint Cup Series win at the track.
 Later at Kentucky, Kenseth capitalized on Jimmie Johnson's spin to take the lead and held off Jamie McMurray to claim his fourth win of the year.
 Following a few challenging weeks, Kenseth bounced back at Bristol, where he outdueled Kahne for the third time that season to earn his fifth victory.

 With five regular-season wins, Kenseth was the top seed in the Chase.
 He started strong by holding off Kyle Busch to win the first two Chase races at Chicagoland and Loudon, marking his first victories at both tracks.
 The win at Loudon also made Kenseth just the second driver, alongside Richard Petty, to win in his five-hundredth race start.
 Additionally, the victory moved him into 22nd place on the all-time wins list, surpassing Rex White.

 Heading into the season finale at Homestead, only three drivers could win the Chase.
 Kenseth trailed Jimmie Johnson by 28 points and led Kevin Harvick by five.
 Kenseth started on the pole, with Harvick sixth and Johnson seventh.
 Kenseth dominated, leading a race-high 144 laps for the bonus point.
 His only setback came after a restart with 74 laps to go, when Jeff Gordon spun his tires, causing a chain reaction.
-Kenseth and Johnson made contact, dropping Kenseth to twelfth and Johnson to 26th.
+Kenseth and Johnson made contact, dropping Kenseth to 12th and Johnson to 26th.
 Kenseth fought back to finish second behind teammate Denny Hamlin.
 He ended the season nineteen points behind Johnson in the final standings.
 With seven wins, Kenseth secured more victories for the No. 20 car in a single season than it had ever achieved with Tony Stewart or Joey Logano behind the wheel.
 It was also a career best for Kenseth, surpassing his five wins in 2002.

-In the Nationwide Series, Kenseth returned for 16 races, securing seven top-five finishes, fourteen top-ten finishes, and wins at Daytona in the summer and Kansas in the fall.
+In the Nationwide Series, Kenseth returned for sixteen races, securing seven top-five finishes, fourteen top-ten finishes, and wins at Daytona in the summer and Kansas in the fall.